Frequently Asked Questions

 Make your check payable to NC State University Foundation and include the area or fund you wish to support.
 Gifts without a designation will be designated to the University's Greatest Needs Fund.

-Thank you for your pledge.
+Thank you for your pledge!
 Day of Giving totals focus on new gifts and commitments inspired by the day and do not include pledge payments.
 If you would like to make an additional gift on Day of Giving, it will not count toward your existing pledge.

 If you make a pledge on Day of Giving, the entirety of your pledge commitment will count, but your first payment will not, as that would be double-counting.